Stefanene/secure-llm/README.md

 gcloud services enable secretmanager.googleapis.com
 ```

-Now we can use the VM by running the `setup.sh` script!
+Now we can use the VM by running the `setup.sh` script, which will automatically SSH into the newly created VM on GCP!

 ### 2. Inside the VM
 Run the setup script `gcp_setup.sh`.

 Then add the client code located in `securellm.py`.